Skip to content

 Transitive Verb Definition

-It is important to note that not all verbs are transitive.
-Intransitive verbs do not require a direct object to complete their meaning.
-They express action or describe a state without transferring it to an object.
-Understanding the difference between transitive and intransitive verbs can help you construct grammatically correct sentences.
+It is important to distinguish transitive verbs from intransitive verbs, which do not require a direct object to complete their meaning.
+Intransitive verbs can stand alone in a sentence without needing an object to receive the action.
+Understanding the difference between transitive and intransitive verbs is crucial for mastering sentence structure and communication.

 Download and Print transitive verb definition Listed below